TreeTechDev/biomodelml/README.md

     dvc pull

-The script to get the datasets used by Globinas is executed by:
+The script to get the datasets used by Globins is executed by:

     ./get_globins.sh

+For [Indelible](http://abacus.gene.ucl.ac.uk/software/indelible/) dataset, you need to install the software and run it with *indelible.conf* file.

 ## Changes between Versions of Algorithms